Euclid Quick Data Release (Q1). Active galactic nuclei identification using diffusion-based inpainting of Euclid VIS images: Discussion

+In regards to the PSF and Sérsic flux classifier, although there are no computational costs to the user, traditional parametric fitting is a serial, per-object process that becomes a bottleneck for survey-scale datasets~\citep{tuccillo2018deep}.
+Having parallelisable and scalable alternative methods, even if they feature a large one-time training cost, allows us to make a strategic investment as we cover more of the extragalactic sky.
+For AGN identification specifically, the simple parametric models may not be well suited to handle complex or merged morphologies.
+This could explain the worse AGN-based recall seen for this classifier in \cref{fig:scores_test}.

-The results from \cref{sec:Scores_comparisons} show that although our predictions have a significant overlap with many of the selections presented, it also highlights that the ROC classifier produces similar overlap performance.
-Given this boundary is formed by a simple calculation on the data, rather than requiring a complex model, it may present itself as the preferred method.
-However, it must be reiterated that the current pipeline has had minimum optimisations for the data and the classification task.
-Therefore, the ROC classifier serves as a fundamental baseline for comparison in our study.
-Future enhancements to the model are expected to not only improve the accuracy of identifying AGN candidates but also refine our reconstruction error maps for better analysis of prospective AGN components.
+Future enhancements to the diffusion model are expected to not only improve the accuracy of identifying AGN candidates but also refine our reconstruction error maps for better analysis of prospective AGN components.
 The other classifiers do not offer the same potential for improvement, making the diffusion method the most promising moving forward.